 Cambodia has become an attractive destination for foreign investment as a result of robust growth rates.
-According to the World Bank's economic outlook on Cambodia, which was published on 10 May 2018, Cambodia's economy grew 6.8 per cent in 2017, and is projected to grow 6.9 per cent in 2018.
-The report further states that 'robust demand in advanced economies' is expected to 'underpin Cambodia's high growth trajectory'.
-As for the Asian Development Bank, it anticipates that Cambodia's GDP will grow 7 per cent per year through to 2019.
+According to the World Bank’s 2019 economic outlook on Cambodia, the country’s economy grew 7.5 per cent in 2018, achieving a four-year high and outpacing estimates.
+Cambodia’s economy is projected to grow 7 per cent in 2019.
+The report further states that the growth was ‘driven primarily by rapid expansion of exports and robust internal demand’.
+As for the Asian Development Bank, it anticipates that Cambodia’s GDP will grow 7 per cent in 2019 and 6.8 per cent per year in 2020.

 These economic opportunities, however, are not without risks.
 As is common in the region, there is the potential for corruption when doing business in Cambodia.
 It is not easy to avoid corruption completely, given its widespread nature and general acceptance in Cambodian society.
-In part because of corruption-related issues, Cambodia's ranking in the World Bank's Ease of Doing Business 2018 report dropped four spots to 135 out of 190 countries.
+In part because of corruption-related issues, Cambodia’s ranking in the World Bank’s ease of doing business 2019 index dropped three spots to 138 out of 190 countries, and has dropped seven spots over the past two years.

 Regardless, it is critical for foreign investors to comply with local and international anti-corruption regulations, as non-compliance can result in very serious consequences in Cambodia and abroad.
-Although enforcement by local authorities may seem uneven at times, such enforcement patterns are likely to change in the future as Cambodia's anti-corruption institutions, such as the Anti-Corruption Unit (ACU), grow in stature and begin to more aggressively investigate and prosecute corruption in the public and private sector.
+Although enforcement by local authorities may seem uneven at times, such enforcement patterns are likely to change as Cambodia’s anti-corruption institutions, such as the Anti-Corruption Unit (ACU), grow in stature and begin to more aggressively investigate and prosecute corruption in the public and private sector.
+An important factor for consistent enforcement patterns will be the amount of resources the ACU receives to investigate and prosecute corruption in the near future, but recent cases indicate that the ACU does intend to actively fight corruption in Cambodia.

 Corruption – an overview

 Corruption is widespread in Cambodia.
 All sectors are affected by corruption, though some sectors are more vulnerable than others.
-Corruption in Cambodia takes all forms and shapes, ranging from small unofficial payments to speed up an administrative process or pay off a speeding ticket, to allegations of corruption in multimillion-dollar investments.
+Corruption in Cambodia takes all forms and shapes, ranging from small unofficial payments to speed up an administrative process or pay off a speeding ticket, to illicit payments in connection with multimillion-dollar investments.
 Enforcement seems scarce and uneven, and the lack of publicised case law strengthens this perception.

-In Transparency International's 2017 Corruption Perceptions Index, Cambodia is the lowest South East Asian country on the list, and within the larger Asia-Pacific region, only North Korea and Afghanistan are ranked lower.
-Cambodia ranks 161 out of 180 countries and territories, with a score of 21 on a scale of zero (highly corrupt) to 100 (very clean).
-Its score remained the same as in the 2016 Index, although Cambodia did drop five places as compared to other countries.
+In Transparency International’s 2018 Corruption Perceptions Index, Cambodia is the last South East Asian country on the list, and within the larger Asia-Pacific region, only North Korea and Afghanistan are ranked lower.
+Cambodia ranks 161 out of 180 countries and territories, with a score of 20 on a scale of zero (highly corrupt) to 100 (very clean).
+Its score dropped one point from the 2017 index, although Cambodia did not drop any further in terms of ranking, after dropping five places the previous year.

 Notwithstanding the government’s effort in enacting the Anti-Corruption Law and establishing the ACU, which, in addition to having broad investigative powers, has a mandate to provide education and training to government institutes and the public on anti-corruption compliance, corruption remains a serious issue that influences the business climate.